matomo-org/matomo-log-analytics/README.md

 Note: the group `<generation_time_milli>` is also available if your server logs generation time in milliseconds rather than microseconds.

-### How do I setup Nginx to directly imports in Piwik via syslog?
+### How do I setup Nginx to directly import to Piwik via syslog?

 Since nginx 1.7.1 you can [log to syslog](http://nginx.org/en/docs/syslog.html) and import them live to Piwik.